jadb/capcake/README.markdown

 	require 'rubygems'
 	require 'capcake'

+And make sure you start capcake on the last line of that same file:

+	capcake

-You should then be able to proceed as you would usually.
+You should then be able to proceed as you usually would.
 To familiarize yourself with the now modified list of tasks, you can get a full list with:

 	$ cap -T